FARA: Future-aware Ranking Algorithm for Fairness Optimization: BACKGROUND AND PRIOR KNOWLEDGE

-In Figure~\ref{fig:workflow}, we take web search as an example to detail the ranking service workflow.
+\textbf{\textit{Ranking Services Workflow:}} \, We take web search as an example to detail the ranking service workflow.
 At time step $t$, a ranking session starts when user $t$ issues a query $q$.
 For query $q$, there exist candidate items provided by item providers.
 With the query and candidate items, the ranking system first estimates each item's relevance and then constructs a ranklist of candidate items by optimizing certain ranking objectives.
-For example, fairness and ranking relevance can be adopted here.
-After ranking optimization, the ranking system presents the ranklist to users and collects users' feedback (e.g., clicks) which can be further utilized to update the relevance estimator.
+Then the ranking system presents the ranklist to users and collects users' feedback (e.g., clicks) which can be utilized to update the relevance estimator.